 Jean says that she is a data-driven person as a Texan.
 California, in general, is different than that Texan attitude.

-That is what Jean loves to do as a layer, and she does get to do it a lot.
+That is what Jean loves to do as a lawyer, and she does get to do it a lot.
 Jean gets to represent employment law cases and work for anyone who can be discriminated against.
 And she gets to describe people who are not paid correctly and people who are not treated right in the workplace.

 People who are not given breaks after 4 hours and are not given time to eat.
 A considerable challenge is that often, people need to realize they have certain rights that are being violated.